LILO-THINK/Blog/_posts/2024-07-25-from-biocomposites-to-bioelectricity-what-berlin-s-futurium-teaches-us-about-future-design.md

 ## My First Steps into the Futurium

-I had often heard friends and colleagues rave about the Futurium in Berlin — a center dedicated to exploring and discussing future possibilities.
+I had often heard friends and colleagues rave about the [Futurium](https://futurium.de/en) in Berlin — a center dedicated to exploring and discussing future possibilities.
 As someone who has always been a bit skeptical about futurism and futurology, I approached the idea of visiting with a mix of curiosity and apprehension.
 While the concept of future design intrigued me, my reservations stemmed from the feeling that much of it revolves around finding solutions for future problems, often tinged with apocalyptic undertones.

 However, the Futurium’s reputation as a place for speculation and open-minded exploration of the future piqued my interest.
 It seemed like one of the few fields where people feel free to imagine and dream.
 So, I decided to visit the Futurium with an open heart and mind, ready to see what this unique place had to offer.

 My first surprise was learning about the extensive collaboration behind the Futurium.
 It was born from the combined efforts of various scientific institutions, businesses, and the German government.
-This initiative brought together academic research groups, industry leaders, and governmental bodies—all united by a common goal: to speculate about and design the future.
+This initiative brought together academic research groups, industry leaders, and governmental bodies — all united by a common goal: to speculate about and design the future.
 This level of cooperation highlighted the widespread interest in futurism across different sectors, reinforcing the importance of this speculative endeavor.

-Unlike typical museum exhibitions, the Futurium is a standalone building entirely dedicated to future design.
+Unlike typical museum exhibitions, the Futurium is a standalone building entirely dedicated to future design (The other one I visited was "Museu do Amanhã" in Rio de Janeiro).
 This dedication made the experience all the more intriguing, as it signified a serious commitment to exploring future possibilities in a comprehensive manner.

 As I entered the Futurium, I found the exhibition divided into three main areas: Human, Nature, and Technology.
 Despite my initial expectations of a larger exhibition, I appreciated the focused and well-organized approach.
 Each section delved into different aspects of our future, offering a distinct perspective on how we might live, interact with our environment, and leverage technological advancements.

 ## Nature: A Thought-Provoking Encounter

 Among the three areas, the Nature section particularly captivated me.
-It explored the interconnectedness of humans and the natural world, emphasizing the importance of sustainability and environmental stewardship.
+It explored the interconnectedness of humans and the natural world, emphasizing sustainability and environmental stewardship.

 The exhibits showcased various innovative ideas and approaches to preserving biodiversity, combating climate change, and managing natural resources sustainably.

-This section prompted me to reflect on how our actions today impact the planet's future.
-The interactive displays allowed visitors to engage with the content actively, making the experience both educational and thought-provoking.
-The Nature area served as a reminder that our future is deeply intertwined with the health of our planet, urging us to consider more sustainable ways of living.
+Personally, my highlights are from this area of the exhibition.

 ## My Highlights

 ### Biocomposite Bricks: A New Era in Construction

-One of the most fascinating exhibits in the Nature section was related to the use of mycelium-based biocomposites for construction.
-I have been following the development of this technology since 2018 and was thrilled to see a tangible example at the Futurium.
+One of exhibits in the Nature section was related to the use of mycelium-based biocomposites for construction.
+I have been following the development of this technology since 2018 and was thrilled to see one more tangible example at the Futurium.

 This biocomposite material, derived from mycelium, offers a sustainable alternative to traditional building materials.
-The rigid structure and innovative application as a construction material, potentially a "new brick," were particularly impressive.
-Although I forgot to note the name of the research group behind this project, the exhibit's texture and practicality left a lasting impression.
-I captured some photos and a video to document this.
+The rigid structure and geometric innovative application as a construction material, potentially a "new brick," were particularly impressive.
+Although I forgot to note the name of the research group behind this project, I captured some photos and a video to document this.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200845412@N02/53905717678/in/album-72177720319358088/" title="Untitled"><img src="https://live.staticflickr.com/31337/53905717678_71bf2b83f6_z.jpg" width="360" height="640" alt="Untitled"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ### Flushed: Revolutionizing Waste Treatment with Fungi

 Another standout project in the Nature section was called Flushed.
 This innovative concept involves a type of toilet paper embedded with dried mushroom spores.
 These spores become active when exposed to water and can help break down pharmaceutical residues found in wastewater.
 This solution addresses a significant environmental issue: the contamination of water bodies by medications excreted by humans.

-Interestingly, substances like caffeine are major pollutants.
+According to Eduardo Padilha (my favorite scientist and another author in this blog) substances like caffeine are major pollutants in our residual water system.
 Flushed aims to mitigate this problem by using fungi to digest these residues, potentially cleaning the wastewater more effectively.
 The designer, Sofia Reißenweber, has created a product that not only serves its primary function but also contributes to environmental sustainability.
 This concept is intriguing, and I am eager to see how it develops, especially since it might soon enter the market.

 <div style="display: flex; justify-content: center;">
 <img src="https://live.staticflickr.com/65535/53905905650_1b971a7e5c_z.jpg" width="480" height="640" alt="IMG_7082.jpg" class="" />